 - Failure to integrate risk beyond planning stage

 In our 5-part series we will endeavor to provide a solution to each of these issues via an effective and efficient process structure and tool set.

 For our purposes, the cumulative benefits of project management improve 3 major project areas: communications; data; and decision making.

 In summary, a properly run project risk effort forces a deeper understanding of the project.
 As a result, the project team has access to data and the logical decisions made from that data that it otherwise would not have.
 Risk management is now augmenting other project monitoring functions – if not outright exceeding them.
 Properly communicating project risks has the effect of marshaling organizational interest and resources which would not otherwise have been available.
 To review a detailed examination of the benefits of project risk management see our article entitled “10 Benefits of Project Risk Management.”

 Ultimately, the convergence of data, communication and decision making will have a decisive impact on your project’s performance – up to and including the point of its salvation.

 For those doubting the power of risk management, checkout some of the minefields it can uncover in the “Project Management Basics” article entitled “Risk Management Examples: 9 Behind the Scenes Stories.“

 As our first of a series of 5 articles regarding Project Risk Management, this effort is intended to provide a summary overview of risk management and its 4 major processes.
-These 4 processes, corresponding to our next 4 articles will be familiar to some and include:
+These 4 processes include: